hadihajinia/tw-admin-panel/README.md

-# tw-AdminPanel - Right to Left Admin Dashboard With Tailwind
+# tw-AdminPanel - a Admin Dashboard With Tailwindcss and AlpineJs

 ## Available Scripts